 Getting around today is uncomfortable.
 Answering via the web is practical, reduces costs and keeps both sides in perfect comfort for productive conversation.
 The lack of stress and pressure that the physical encounter demands is extinguished in this concept, facilitating cordiality;

 The economics of a physical space allows for cheaper products and services, as it avoids additional expenses such as renting space, transportation or equipment.

-Good long-term connections can become a friendship, and in this case it can become an eye to eye conversation opportunity.
+Good long-term connections can become a friendship, and in this case, it can become an eye to eye conversation opportunity.
 This moment is sure to be special.
-So the remote service is capable of generating relationship.
+So the remote service is capable of generating a relationship.